We are a small team of talented Oceanographers with a wide range of backgrounds and experience. We love what we do, and we do it with passion.

 Assistant Professor and Lab Head

 I’m a born-and-raised Canadian.
 Mid-way through an undergraduate degree in Geology I got an opportunity to work on a Canadian Icebreaker in the Arctic assisting with water sampling and some basic oceanographic analyses.
 After 5 weeks aboard I had finally found a branch of science I was really passionate about.
 I enrolled in grad school because I wanted to study ocean acidification and go on as many oceanographic vessels as possible.
 Since that first trip in 2005 I’ve spent over 50 weeks at sea aboard Canadian, American and European vessels, studying everything from ocean acidification to groundwater fluxes to ocean optics.
 Each trip brings about new experiences, new problems, new findings, and new colleagues and friends.
 When a job opened up for a ‘sea-going oceanographer’ at the University of Alaska, I figured I had to apply.

-I have chosen a career in academic because I really enjoy teaching and mentoring, I find the combination of students, staff and faculty in a university department to be an incredibly dynamic and exciting workplace, and above all, I’m an enormous life-long science geek.
+I have chosen a career in academia because I really enjoy teaching and mentoring, I find the combination of students, staff and faculty in a university department to be an incredibly dynamic and exciting workplace, and above all, I’m an enormous life-long science geek.